mikeobrien/FubuMVC.Swank/README.md

 }
 ```

-**Note:** The `XmlSerializer` class can derive the type name from the `XmlTypeAttribute`.
-Swank is aware of this attribute and will use this name if it is applied to the type.
+**Note:** The `XmlSerializer` and `DataContractSerializer` can derive the type name from the `XmlTypeAttribute` and `DataContractAttribute`/`CollectionDataContractAttribute` respectively.
+Swank is aware of these attributes and will use this name if it is applied to the type.

 #### Type Members, Url Parameters and Querystring Parameters